 I remember when I was leaving for my first solo trip I was doubtful more than ever.
 Would it be safe?
 Interesting?
 How will I make friends on the road?
 I had a million questions going through my mind.
 But out of all the doubt, one thing that bothered me the most was dealing with the language barrier!

-Last week, a reader asked me on Facebook if his language can make his solo travelling in North of India, tough.
-He belonged from the South.
-In his words “Is language a barrier for travelling?
-I was planning to travel the north of India next year but I don’t know Hindi.
+Last week, a reader asked me on Facebook if the local languages can make his solo travelling in North India tough.
+He belonged from Kerala.
+In his words “Is language a barrier to travelling?
+I was planning to travel to the north of India next month but I don’t know Hindi.
 Can it be a problem?
 PS: I am travelling solo!”

-“PS I am travelling solo” — his message ended with the most important consideration!
+“PS I am travelling solo” — his message ended with the most important part!

 Learn A Few Phrases

 Not only I am a solo traveller, but I am also someone who loves exploring new and offbeat places; places where the language is often totally alien to me.
 So learning a new language, right from scratch, is not a viable option.

 However, learning a few basic phrases is indeed possible!

 Phrases like Hello.
 How are you?
 How much is it?
 Thank you and Goodbye can make your journey a lot smoother.
 In addition to that, learn how to count in the local language.
 Don’t bother with the names of common food because you’re eventually going to recognise them, but numbers help you do a lot – particularly if you’re a backpacker.

 All this can usually be mastered within a few days.
 Progressing from there, to a level where you can get around on a daily basis in the local language (ie. ask around for cheap hotels, make simple conversation about yourself with people you meet, go and bargain in the market) usually requires some effort, and you master that on your own.